 In 1938, Congress established Fannie Mae through the Federal Home Loan Bank Act.
-This resulted in a secondary market for mortgages insured by the FHA.
+It purchased mortgages insured by the FHA.
 President Roosevelt wanted Fannie Mae to help realize the American Dream of homeownership.
 When Fannie Mae bought the loans from banks, it gave them more money to lend.

 Congress transformed Fannie Mae into a company in 1968.
-Instead of using tax dollars to fund it, it sold stocks to shareholders in an Initial Public Offering .
-Besides, Congress needed the funding to finance the Vietnam War.
+Instead of using tax dollars to fund it, the government allowed Fannie to sell stocks to shareholders in an initial public offering.
+Congress needed the funding to finance the Vietnam War.

 03Fannie Mae and Freddie Mac Similarities: They Make Mortgages Possible

-Fannie Mae, Freddie Mac and the FHLB made housing affordable for most Americans for decades.
-However, they functioned as government-sponsored entities.
+Fannie Mae, Freddie Mac, and the FHLB made housing affordable for most Americans for decades.
+But they functioned as government-sponsored entities.
 This meant they had to be profitable for the shareholders while creating the secondary market that made the resale of mortgages feasible.

-By the end of 2007, Fannie Mae, Freddie Mac and FHLB provided 90 percent of the financing for new mortgages, according to the Office of Federal Housing Enterprise Oversight.
+According to the Office of Federal Housing Enterprise Oversight, Fannie Mae, Freddie Mac, and FHLB provided 90 percent of the financing for new mortgages by the end of 2007.
 This was more than double their share of the mortgage market revealing the extent to which private mortgage financing had dried up.

 In early 2008, Fannie Mae and Freddie Mac stepped in to guarantee more subprime mortgages to reassure the housing market.
 As the subprime mortgage meltdown continued, the Federal government had to intervene to rescue Fannie Mae and Freddie Mac themselves.

 In August 2007, the Economist warned that Fannie's and Freddie's ability to pump liquidity in the market could be compromised.
-Fannie announced it would withdraw a debt offering b At that time it was thought that Fannie had enough cash to enable it to wait until the market improved.
-However, by November 2007.
-Fannie declared a $1.4 billion quarterly loss and announced it would seek $500 million in new funds.
-Freddie then disclosed a $2 billion loss, sending its stock price down 23%.
+Fannie announced it would withdraw a debt offering/ At that time, everyone thought that Fannie had enough cash to enable it to wait until the market improved.
+But in November 2007, Fannie declared a $1.4 billion quarterly loss and announced it would seek $500 million in new funds.
+Freddie then disclosed a $2 billion loss, sending its stock price down 23 percent.

-Freddie held $120.8 billion in subprime mortgages, too small a percentage of its overall portfolio to threaten the agency's viability -- or so everyone thought.
+Freddie held $120.8 billion in subprime mortgages.
+Experts believed it was too small a percentage of its overall portfolio to threaten the agency's viability.
 By Q4 2007, Freddie reported a $2 billion loss.
 In response, the agency raised $6 billion in new capital through the sale of preferred stock to shore up its reserves.
 It wasn't enough.

 The government spent at least $150 billion to keep Fannie Mae and Freddie Mac mortgage companies functioning.
-It has been managing the two GSEs since September 2008, when the Federal Housing Finance Agency put them into receivership.
-This was a temporary arrangement, but housing conditions have never improved enough to release the government of this responsibility.
+It has been managing the two since September 2008, when the Federal Housing Finance Agency put them into receivership.
+This was supposed to be a temporary arrangement, but Congress has not taken action to change Fannie's and Freddie's status.

-Fannie Mae vs. Freddie Mac: Similarities and Differences
+Fannie Mae Versus Freddie Mac, Their Similarities and Differences

 What's the Difference Between Fannie Mae and Freddie Mac?